Battery Showdown: Lead-Acid vs. Lithium-Ion

 I believe right now we are at a clear crossroads when it comes to choosing a battery type for energy storage for off grid energy systems.
 We are at the transition between lead-acid batteries, the tried-and-true technology used for decades, and lithium-ion’s promise of higher density, improved resiliency, and longer cycle life.

 Recently we’ve seen companies successfully gain traction with cost effective lithium-ion technologies.
 Li-Ion batteries are selling for as low as $400/kWh.
-Tesla, LG Chemical, Sonnen, Simpliphi Power, and Lithionics all have reliable products at reasonable prices.
+Tesla, LG Chemical, Sonnen, and Simpliphi Power all have reliable products at reasonable prices.
 And recently the German car manufacturer Mercedes-Benz announced that they are also getting into the stationary storage market with Mercedes-Benz Energy.

 But what about lead-acid batteries?
 They’ve been around for so long that they are practically a commodity.
 Their quality ranges significantly depending on the manufacturer, but the technological differences are minimal.
 Manufacturers like Trojan, Rolls/Surrette, and MK/Deka have been in the game for decades.
 Why disrupt this two-century old technology?
 And what makes lithium-ion a game changer?